- UCAS Code: M1R1

 What you’ll study

-The core law classes in first-year are: Voluntary Obligations: Contract and Promise; Law and Society; Legal Methods; Legal Process; Public Law 1.
+The core law classes in first-year are Legal Methods and Public Law 1.
 First-year French classes introduce contemporary language, culture and studies of French society, which will provide a basis for further specialisation in Years 2 and 3.

-Core law classes in second-year are: Criminal Law 1; Public Law 2; Involuntary Obligations; Delict and Unjustified Enrichment; Property; and Introduction to the Civil Law Systems.
+Core law classes in second-year are Criminal Law 1; Public Law 2; Involuntary Obligations; Delict and Unjustified Enrichment; Property; and Domestic Relations.
 In French, you'll continue to study the contemporary language, both written and spoken, through language exercises, including translation and oral practice.

-As a third-year student, the core Law classes you'll study are: Domestic Relations; Commercial Law; EU Law; and Evidence.
+As a third-year student, the core Law classes you'll study are Commercial Law; EU Law; and Evidence.
+You'll also select one Law elective from a list of options.
 Year 3 French classes provide further detailed study of the language, written and spoken, with studies of set texts and practical exercises.

 Year 4 (Year abroad)